-It is most important to use the right oil, and to get the mixture right, for if you haven't enough oil the engine will not be properly lubricated (which means undue wear), while if there is too much oil you will get a smoky exhaust, and dirty plug-which mean poor starting and patchy running.
+It is most important to use the right oil, and to get the actual mixture right, for if you haven't enough oil the engine will not be properly lubricated (which means undue wear), while if there is too much oil you will get a smoky exhaust, and dirty plugs-which mean poor starting and patchy running.

-The correct grade of any good brand of oil will do (see page 1) but as with any motor vehicle, it is a very false economy to buy cheap oil.
+Any good brand of oil will do (see page 4) but as with any motor vehicle, it is a very false economy to buy cheap oil.